About Worcestershire Open Studios

 Cherrie Mansfield lives and works in Worcestershire.
 Her artwork is regularly exhibited at venues across the county and has been shown in two London galleries.
 She has substantial experience of managing projects and delivering successful community initiatives in both the public and voluntary sectors.
 She has organised group exhibitions and has recently led a collaborative art project involving around 200 people.

-Richard Nicholls is a photographer with aspirations of being a proper artist one day.
+Richard Nicholls is a fine art photographer who lives and works in Worcester.
+He has a BA in Creative Digital Media from Worcester University and has a particular interest in the crossover of digital and traditional processes.
 He runs a graphic design company in Worcester providing publication and web design for individuals and businesses across the UK.

 Gemma Neath under the name of ‘Sewing at the Button Box’ creates textile pieces, predominantly using machine embroidery and teaches both adults and children to sew.